jpedro/jpedro.github.io/git-dd.md

 yo = "!f(){ echo "Yo, ${@:-dude}!" ;};f"
 ```

-`git yo` is now an alias for a shell function that we just created.
+`git yo` is now an alias for an inline shell function that we just
-If you call `git yo` it will print:
+created.
+If you call `git yo` it will shout:

 ```bash
 $ git yo